berehovskyi/apex-stream/README.md

 A `Functional Abstract Class` is an `abstract` class that contains only one *single* `abstract` method, but may or may not contain `final`, `virtual` or `static` methods to make functional composition possible.

-**Apex Stream Framework** contains most of the **built-in** functions, so you don't have to recreate them every time you need them.
+**Apex Stream Framework** contains most of the **built-in** functions, common implementations of `functions` so you don't have to recreate them every time you need them.

 `Iterable` operations are composed of a chain, which consists of:

 - A **Source** which might be an iterable such as list or set), an iterator, a generator function, etc).
-- Zero or more **intermediate** operations which transform an iterable into another iterable.
+- Zero or more **intermediate** operations that transform an iterable into another iterable.
-- A **terminal** operation which produces a result.
+- A **terminal** operation that produces a result.

 Operations on iterables **don't** change the source (but can mutate its elements).